contao/docs/docs/manual/layout/theme-manager/manage-stylesheets.en.md

 }
 ```

-In Contao, however, you cannot use this notation because you can specify all formats in the input mask.
-Only the part in front of the curly brackets, the selector, has to be entered manually in the field provided.
+In Contao, however, you cannot touch this style sheet at all because you can specify all formats in the input mask.
+Only the part in front of the curly brackets, the so-called selector, has to be entered manually in the field provided.

 ![Set the outer distance in the stylesheet editor](/de/layout/theme-manager/images/de/den-aussenabstand-im-stylesheet-editor-festlegen.png?classes=shadow)

-### Order of format definitions
+### Sequence of the format definitions

 The order of the format definitions plays an important role in Cascading Stylesheets, because each statement in a subsequent format definition can be overwritten.
 This feature is especially useful for compensating browser-specific peculiarities, for example: